Tax Scam Alert

 The Taxpayer Rights Advocate will ensure prompt review and resolution of problems and complaints that have not been successfully resolved through normal administrative procedures.
 The Taxpayer Rights Advocate will also ensure that your rights are protected in audit and collections procedures.

-The Virginia Department of Taxation's mission is to serve our customers by delivering an efficient, courteous, confidential and equitable tax revenue system.
+The Department's mission is to serve our customers by delivering an efficient, courteous, confidential and equitable tax revenue system.
 Our goal is to ensure that your rights are protected in all state tax assessment, audit, and collection procedures, so that you may have the highest confidence in the integrity of our tax system.
 You have the right to be treated with dignity and respect by our employees.
 You also have the right to receive prompt, courteous, and accurate responses to tax questions and requests for assistance and information.
 When you make a written request for tax information, you have the right to rely on our written advice.